Canarytop Wrasse, Halichoeres leucoxanthus Randall & Smith 1982

 Distribution

-Occurs at the Australian territory of Christmas Island in the Indian Ocean.
-Found elsewhere in the Indian Ocean including the Maldives, Thailand, peninsular Malaysia and Sumatra.
-Inhabits sandy and rubble areas along the reef edge - often seen in small groups.
+Australian territory of Christmas Island in the eastern Indian Ocean.
+Elsewhere, the species occurs in the Indian Ocean: India, Maldives, Gulf of Mannar (India) and Myanmar east to Christmas Island (Australia) and western Indonesia.
+Inhabits sandy and rubble areas along the reef edge - often in small groups.
+Dives into the sand to sleep at night.

 Species Citation